ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 [Releases](https://github.com/Clintoxen/PUBG-Afk-FarmBot/releases "GUIBot")

 ver.
-1.06 is working.
+1.07+ is working.

 Works even after the september patch that stopped most bots.

-The new bot is run via an gui and not the command line(cmd) so its easier for the average person to use and understand.
+The bot is run via a gui and not the command line(cmd) so its easier for the average person to use and understand.

 ![image](https://i.imgur.com/g1D9wEJ.png)